Insurance & Reinsurance

 Commercial Dispute Resolution

 Ranked as a Leading Silk in Legal 500 Asia Pacific 2020 for Commercial Disputes, Leigh-Ann has experience of acting or advising in a wide range of commercial and contract disputes including sale of goods, agency, share purchase agreements, IT contractual issues, credit factoring, energy law and insolvency.
 She also regularly advises and acts in relation to financial services issues.
 As of 2020, Leigh-Ann is also Registered Foreign Lawyer, Singapore International Commercial Court.

 - Acting for a pharmaceutical company in a high value licensing dispute with another pharmaceutical company.

-- Acted for the defendant in a commercial dispute arising out of a fire with a claim for negligence and breach of statutory duty in relation to the supply and installation of a fire suppressant system and giving rise to issues over incorporation and validity of exclusion clauses: Goodlife Foods Ltd v Hall Fire Protection Ltd BLR 491 (CA); EWHC 767 (TCC); BLR 389.
+- Acting for the defendant in a commercial dispute arising out of a fire with a claim for negligence and breach of statutory duty in relation to the supply and installation of a fire suppressant system and giving rise to issues over incorporation and validity of exclusion clauses: Goodlife Foods Ltd v Hall Fire Protection Ltd BLR 491 (CA); EWHC 767 (TCC); BLR 389.

 - Acting on behalf of Welsh Ministers in a substantial competition law claim against Servier in the Chancery Division, concerning the supply of the ACE inhibitor, Perindopril.

-- Acted on behalf of Welsh Ministers in a substantial competition law follow-on claim being tried in the Chancery Division against Reckitt-Benckiser to recover losses to the Welsh NHS as a result of anti-competitive conduct relating to its product, Gavison.
+- Acting on behalf of Welsh Ministers in a substantial competition law follow-on claim being tried in the Chancery Division against Reckitt-Benckiser to recover losses to the Welsh NHS as a result of anti-competitive conduct relating to its product, Gavison.
 The claim settled.

-- Acted in a very substantial international commercial arbitration involving a high value and complex IT dispute arising out of the “e-Borders” system.
+- Acting in a very substantial international commercial arbitration involving a high value and complex IT dispute arising out of the “e-Borders” system.
 In Secretary of State for the Home Department v Raytheon Systems Ltd 1 Lloyd’s Rep 493 and also EWHC 4375, TCC (two judgments) Leigh-Ann acted for the Home Secretary and succeeded in overturning a high value arbitration award for serious irregularity.

 - Acting in Commercial Court proceedings by financial companies who are alleging negligence on the part of their insurance broker in failing to ensure they had coverage for claims arising out of PPI mis-selling.

-- Acted on behalf of various insurers in the credit hire context on issues of re-trial and future case management arising out of the Dickinson v Tesco test cases decided by the Court of Appeal.
+- Acting on behalf of various insurers in the credit hire context on issues of re-trial and future case management arising out of the Dickinson v Tesco test cases decided by the Court of Appeal.

-- Acted on a £4M+ claim by a company against its former CEO and director for breaches of fiduciary and contractual duties.
+- Acting on a £4 million+ claim by a company against its former CEO and director for breaches of fiduciary and contractual duties.